Ice River Springs

 Ice River Springs is a private label bottled water producer for retailers and food service operators and manufacturer of the Ice River Green brand of bottled water.
 The company runs a plastic recycling operation, Blue Mountain Plastics (BMP), that takes bottles collected by municipalities and produces food grade recycled PETE for its water bottles.
 As of 2020, the company was headquartered in Shelburne, Ontario.
-The recycling facility was also located in Shelburne and its nearest bottling plant was in Feversham, Ontario, 40km away.
+The recycling facility was also located in Shelburne and its nearest bottling plant was in Feversham, Ontario, 40 km away.
 Its operations included locations across Canada and the Ice River Hialeah Gardens subsidiary in Florida, USA.

 The company is owned and managed by the Gott family.
 The company planned to expand significantly in 2020 by purchasing the bottling operations of Nestlé Waters Canada.
 The deal required regulatory approval which was not achieved in a timely manner; consequently, Nestlé cancelled the deal in early September.

 Company history

 The company was started in 1995 in Feversham, with a small bottling operation at the spring that fed a trout farm owned by the Gotts.
 In 2017, the company said that it had "13 bottling plants in Canada and the U.S., each with their own sources of water".
 The company also markets demineralized water and distilled water.
 A May 2017 news item indicated that the company had 600 employees".

 A press release in July 2020 provided these specifics of the company's business at that time: "a Canadian family-owned, private-label bottled water producer for retailers and manufacturer of the Ice River Green brand of bottled water".
 The company also runs a plastics recycling operation, BMP Recycling, that "takes municipal blue box waste and turns it into food-grade plastic, including 100 per cent recycled bottles".

 As of July 2020, the Ice River web site listed these operations:

 Ice River (Head Office) and BMP Recycling Shelburne, ON;